A Short History of Pakistan: Book Two: Muslim Rule under the Sultans by M. Kabir

 Critique by Philip B. Calkins: This volume gives a survey of the history of the Sultanate period.
 After an introductory chapter which describes some of the sources for the history of the period, nine chapters are devoted to an account of the Sultanate, its Muslim antecedents in Sindh and Afghanistan, and the independent Muslim kingdoms which developed out of it.
 The final chapter deals with administration, society and culture.
 Perhaps the most interesting aspect of this volume is historiographical rather than historical, since it is part of a series of Pakistan and Muslims since their arrival in the sub-continent.
 Calkins, calls for a more deeper analysis of the history than presented in this volume.
-Despite of the apparent image of "the official Pakistani point of view" intended to be used as textbook for undergraduate students, the volume should have been able to offer more for those who desire more rudimentary knowledge of sultanate period.
+Despite the apparent image of "the official Pakistani point of view" intended to be used as textbook for undergraduate students, the volume should have been able to offer more for those who desire more rudimentary knowledge of sultanate period.
 He praises the particular aspect of the book as "historigraphical rather than historical".